-Born in Nepal, I grew up hearing many great Buddhist masters live in Tibet.
-It is a mysterious place for me and my will to go to Tibet has always been strong.
-I had prayed so many times in the monestary when I was young hoping that one day I will be able to make … Continue reading The Wandering Rinpoche (Two)
+Born in Nepal, I grew up fortunate to hear many great buddhist masters teaching from Tibet.
+It is a mysterious place for me and the pull to go to Tibet has always been strong.
+I had prayed so many times in the monastery when I was young hoping that one day I would be able to make a pilgrimage to Tibet and find my Root Guru.

 Chogyal Rinpoche: If we went to a place to visit someone, the doorkeeper would question us: “Who are you?
 Where are you from?
 Where are you going?
 “The three seemingly simple questions are the ultimate questions in the history of philosophy in the world.
 Yet to answer “Who am I” is not an easy task.